Swift Watch frequently asked questions.

 - Bathrooms: Public restrooms are located in the NE corner of Wallace Park, very close to the intersection of NW 25th Ave and NW Overton Street.
+Port-a-potties will also be available.
 Please use them!

 - Garbage: Garbage cans are located at 26th & Pettygrove and in Wallace Park.
 Please use them!

 Where is the school?

 - Chapman Elementary School is west of NW 25th Ave between NW Pettygrove and NW Raleigh.

 - Portland Audubon volunteers will be present at a table on the viewing hill above the playing field near the Swift Information Kiosk